turkosaurus/ml/overview.md

 May be non-binary, and can be non-numeric.

 ## unsupervised learning
-No output labels are provided.
+No output labels are provided, only inputs `x`.
+Algorithm is responsible for finding structure in the data.

 ### clustering
 - related news articles
 - DNA sequences
 - customer segmentation

+### anomaly detection
+- fraud detection

+### dimensionality reduction
+Compression.

 ## reinforcement learning
 (Not covered.)